 Scope of the Project

 The project aims to catalogue all known manuscript letters (including fragments) sent to or written by Wallace - including the original envelopes and any enclosures, plus selected letters between others which pertain to Wallace (e.g. a letter from Charles Darwin to Thomas Huxley which discusses Wallace) and all other letters written by Wallace's immediate relatives (parents and children).
 We will also catalogue information about letters whose text is currently unknown which are referred to in other letters or the literature, where we believe that the details given about them are accurate.

 In addition to the above the project aims to catalogue the following items even though they were never part of 'posted' letters:

 1) Handwritten or typed transcripts of letters to or from Wallace, especially where the original version is not known.

 2) Drafts of letters to or from Wallace, even when the text of the final ‘posted’ version of the letter is known.

 3) Published letters to or from Wallace, largely excluding letters which were specifically written by Wallace for publication (e.g. ‘letters to the editor’ (LTTE)).
 Note that all known examples of these plus transcripts, are available on the Wallace Page website and Wallace Online.
 Only the earliest published version of a letter will usually be catalogued, unless later versions are significantly different, in which case they too will be included.
 Published excerpts of letters will only be catalogued in instances where a more complete version of the letter is not known.
 Transcripts of published images of manuscript letters will usually only be included if the database does not already contain images or transcripts of the originals.

-4) A selection of other important manuscript documents and other items which are not letters e.g. Wallace's notebooks in the NHM's Wallace Family Archive.
+4) All other manuscript documents and other items which are not letters e.g. Wallace's notebooks, but not marginalia in printed works.

-The Wallace Correspondence Project will take place in two phases, largely because of funding considerations.
+The Wallace Correspondence Project will take place in two phases, largely due to funding considerations.

 Phase 1, which will run from October 2010 to May 2015, aims to achieve the following: